Geometric hyperplanes of the Lie geometry $A_{n,\{1,n\}}(\mathbb{F})$: A selection of results

 We call the hyperplanes as $\cH_{\mathfrak{S}}$ {\em hyperlanes of spread type}.
 It is clear from the definition of $\cH_{\mathfrak{S}}$ that no hyperplane of spread type contains maximal singular subspaces of $A_{n,\{1,n\}}(\FF)$.
 So, in view of Corollary \ref{main2 bis} and Proposition \ref{hyp pure}, if $\cH_{\mathfrak{S}}$ arises from the natural embedding $\veS$, namely $\cH_{\mathfrak{S}} = \cH_M$ for a matrix $M\in M_{n+1}(\FF)\setminus[\lambda I]_{\lambda\in\FF}$, then $M$ admits no eigenvalue in $\FF$.
 More on $M$ when $\cH_M$ is of spread type will be stated below (Theorem \ref{main4}).

-When $n = 3$ a line-spread admits a dual if an only if it is also a dual line-spread, a line-spread which is also a dual line-spread being its own dual.
-More generally, let $n$ be odd and suppose that $\FF$ is not quadratically closed.
-Then line-spreads of $\PG(n,\FF)$ exists which admit a dual (see Section \ref{prel-spread-4} and below, Lemma \ref{main4 lem2}).
-Indeed, as we shall show in Section \ref{prel-spread-4}, every line-spread obtained via one of the usual `canonical' constructions (to be described in Sections \ref{prel-spread-1} and \ref{prel-spread-2}) admits a dual.
+When $n = 3$ every line-spread which is also a dual line spread (as it is always the case when $\FF$ is finite) is its own dual.
+Let $n \geq 3$ be an odd integer and suppose that $\FF$ is not quadratically closed or it admits a non-trivial involutory automorphism.
+Then line-spreads of $\PG(n,\FF)$ exist which admit the dual (see Sections \ref{prel-spread-4} and \ref{prel-spread-3}; also below, Lemma \ref{main4 lem2}).
+In particular, every line-spread obtained by one of the constructions to be recalled in Sections \ref{prel-spread-1}, \ref{prel-spread-2} and \ref{prel-spread-3} admits the dual (see Section \ref{prel-spread-4}, Proposition \ref{dual cor} and Section \ref{prel-spread-3}, Proposition \ref{semilinear2}).

-Many hyperplanes of spread type arise from the natural embedding $\veS$.
-In fact, all those obtained from a line-spread of `canonical' type arise from $\veS$.
-In order to discuss this point, we firstly state two lemmas, to be proved in Section \ref{prel-spread-4}.
+We shall now turn to the last theorem of this section but, before to state it, we state the following two lemmas, to be proved in Section \ref{prel-spread-4}.

 \begin{lemma} The following are equivalent for a matrix $M\in M_{n+1}(\FF)$: \begin{itemize} \item[$(\mathrm{S}_{\mathrm{mat}})$] $M^2\bx\in \langle \bx, M\bx\rangle$ for every non-zero vector $\bx\in V$; \item[$(\mathrm{S}_{\mathrm{mat}}^*)$] $\xi M^2\in \langle \xi, \xi M\rangle$ for every non-zero linear functional $\xi\in V^*$. \end{itemize} \end{lemma}